March 31, 1596 – Philosopher Rene Descartes, who has been called the “Father of Modern Philosophy,” was born in La Haye en Touraine, France.

-March 31, 1998 - The Tampa Bay Devil Rays and the Arizona Diamondbacks debuted in the major league.
+March 31, 1998 - The Tampa Bay Devil Rays and the Arizona Diamondbacks debuted in the major leagues.

 March 31, 1998 - Pokey Reese of the Cincinnati Reds tied a major league record when he had four errors on opening day.